 This part is not as hard as you think.

-We bring to you 7 ideas of proven freebies that will help you generate more leads.
+We bring to you 7 ideas of proven lead generation freebies that will help you generate more leads.

 Make sure you bookmark this page so you can come right back for some inspiration.

-It is becoming increasingly difficult to get people to sign up to email lists these days.
+It is becoming increasingly difficult to get people to sign up for email lists these days.
 A great way to get them to part with their email address is by using quizzes.

 Most of all, quizzes have viral sharing power than other lead magnets.
 According to Buzzsumo, quizzes get shared 1,900 times.